-Early this week we featured the couple behind The Fit RV, a website dedicated to sharing travels and fitness across the United States.
-We were able to Tour Their Winnebago Travato and chat all things RV upgrades and workout equipment.
+If you’ve not met The Fit RV, now is your chance!
+The duo behind the website dedicated to sharing travels and fitness across the United States gave us a Tour of Their Winnebago Travato and have chatted all things RV upgrades and workout equipment.
 Today we’re focusing on their healthy lifestyle and just how they make living on the road full-time while maintaining optimal health.
 With new year’s resolutions freshly swimming in all our minds, this Q&A is a great motivator and step-by-step guide on how to stock your RV fridge, the best types of exercises when living on the road and so much more.
 Enjoy the interview below.

 All photography provided by The Fit RV

 LMRV: Tell us about yourselves!
 When did you start RVing?
 What did you do before you started RVing?

 FRV: James and I are fitness pros from Utah, and we currently drive a Winnebago Travato campervan named Lance.
 We started RVing back in 2010 when we bought our first used campervan that we named “Das Bus.”
 Not long after getting Das Bus, we started The Fit RV, our website that works to promote a healthier RV lifestyle.
 We didn’t give up our old lives when we started RVing, we are actually just part-time on the road.
 James has a day job working in IT, which fortunately he can do remotely, and I am a personal trainer and wellness coach.
 In prior careers, James was an aerospace engineer and I was a public school health and adapted physical education teacher.

 LMRV: What made you decide to get on the road in the first place?
 Has exercise always been a part of your lives?